ImportFromCBastian/GamerPulse/plataforma-juegos/README.md

 ## Available Scripts

 In the project directory, you can run:

 ### `npm install react-icons`
-For the icons we choose to use the react popular icons, wich utilized ES6
+This is a third party module used for the icons, we choose to use the react popular icons module, wich utilizes ES6 to install it

 ### `npm start`